Black History Month 2025

 ADVANCING COMMITMENTS TO ELIMINATE HEALTH DISPARITIES AMONG BLACK/AFRICAN AMERICAN COMMUNITIES

-Every February we observe Black History Month to celebrate and recognize the many ways Black history, culture, leadership, and innovation have influenced and contributed to all facets of life in the United States.
+Every February our nation observes Black History Month to celebrate and recognize the many ways Black history, culture, leadership, and innovation have influenced and contributed to all facets of life in the United States.
 This year, the U.S. Department of Health and Human Services (HHS) Office of Minority Health (OMH) celebrates Black History Month with its 2025 theme, Advancing Commitments to Eliminate Health Disparities.
-OMH encourages public, community, or nonprofit private organization to adopt this theme in their 2025 communications to highlight how they are advancing commitments to eliminate health disparities and support healthier outcomes for Black/African American populations.
+OMH encourages public, community, and nonprofit private organizations to adopt this theme in their 2025 communications to highlight how they are advancing commitments to eliminate health disparities and support healthier outcomes for Black/African American populations.

-Health disparities are preventable differences in the burden of disease, injury, violence, or opportunities to achieve optimal health that are experienced by certain populations because of social, economic, and/or environmental disadvantages (known as social determinants of health).
-These disadvantages can limit access to health care and contribute to Black/African Americans experiencing higher rates of poor health and disease compared to their white counterparts.
+Healthy People 2030 defines a health disparity as a particular type of health difference that is closely linked with social, economic, and/or environmental disadvantage.
+These conditions can limit access to health care and contribute to Black/African Americans experiencing higher rates of poor health and disease compared to their white counterparts.
 For example:

 Black/African Americans are also more susceptible to certain diseases, like sickle cell disease.
-OMH encourages public, community, and nonprofit private organizations to start taking steps to advance commitments to eliminating these and other health disparities impacting Black/African Americans.
+OMH encourages public, community, and nonprofit private organizations to take steps to advance commitments to eliminating these and other health disparities impacting Black/African Americans.

 African Americans and Labor